VinAIResearch/selfsup_pcd/README.md

 ```

 ### Datasets
-- **Synthetic data**: we evaluate our pre-trained model on two synthetic datasets that include [ModelNet40](https://shapenet.cs.stanford.edu/media/modelnet40_ply_hdf5_2048.zip) for classification task and [ShapeNetPart](http://web.stanford.edu/~ericyi/project_page/part_annotation/index.html) for part segmentation task with official train and test sets.
+- **Synthetic data**: we evaluate our pre-trained model on two synthetic datasets that include [ModelNet40](https://shapenet.cs.stanford.edu/media/modelnet40_ply_hdf5_2048.zip) for the classification task and [ShapeNetPart](http://web.stanford.edu/~ericyi/project_page/part_annotation/index.html) for the part segmentation task with official training and test sets.

-- **Real data**: We also evalutate our pre-trained model on real dataset.
-Particularly, we use [ScanObjectNN](https://hkust-vgd.github.io/scanobjectnn/) with two variants (without and with background) for classification task, [S3DIS](http://buildingparser.stanford.edu/dataset.html) and [ScanNet](http://www.scan-net.org/) for semantic segmentation task, and [ScanNet](http://www.scan-net.org/) and [SUN RGB-D](https://rgbd.cs.princeton.edu/) for object detection task.
+- **Real data**: We also evaluate our pre-trained model on real datasets.
+Particularly, we use [ScanObjectNN](https://hkust-vgd.github.io/scanobjectnn/) with two variants (without and with background) for the classification task, [S3DIS](http://buildingparser.stanford.edu/dataset.html) and [ScanNet](http://www.scan-net.org/) for the semantic segmentation task, and [ScanNet](http://www.scan-net.org/) and [SUN RGB-D](https://rgbd.cs.princeton.edu/) for the object detection task.

 ## Experiments
 ### Pre-trained Models.